High Altitude Observatory: History

 Walter Orr Roberts was a graduate student under Donald Menzel at Harvard, and helped him set up a solar telescope at the Oak Ridge Station of Harvard College Observatory.
 In 1939, Menzel located a site for a western station in the Colorado mountains.
 In his unpublished memoirs, Menzel writes: “I returned the following summer, supervised the building of the observatory and an observer’s residence [on the mining property of Climax Molybdenum Company at Climax, Colorado], and started the installation of the equipment.

-“This branch of the Harvard College Observatory informally opened on 8 September 1940 at Climax Colorado (elevation 11,520 ft.).
+“This branch of the Harvard College Observatory informally opened on 8 September 1940 at Climax, Colorado (elevation 11,520 ft.).
 Its sole purpose was to study the sun, using the first coronagraph in the western hemisphere.”

 Walter Roberts and his wife arrived in the summer of 1940, and remained at the observatory for 7 years (throughout WWII and beyond).
 Menzel continues: “In the summer of 1940, however, Walter and I quickly solved the problems of our coronagraph.
 After I left, he soon had it working properly.
 He obtained daily records of the spectrum of the corona, which furnished us with a valuable index of solar activity.

 At Climax, Walter Roberts quickly proved observationally what most astronomers had previously suspected, that the corona itself rotated with the same period as the solar surface, in something over twenty-five days.
 He initiated a study of the fine structure of the solar atmosphere, determining the behavior of what he called “spicules,” a phenomenon that I had myself briefly discussed while at Lick Observatory.
 These studies formed the basis for his doctorate thesis submitted for the degree a year or two later.”

 Work at the observatory was classified during WWII because of its value in predicting radio disturbances from the study of the corona.
 "The wartime work of the observatory was done under the auspices of the Navy, although overall direction remained in the hands of Harvard.”
 Post WWII, The National Bureau of Standards contracted the observatory for reports on solar activity.
 In 1946, CU Boulder became a joint sponsor with Harvard of the observatory, while the Central Radio Propagation Laboratory (CRPL) of the NSB funded HAO's operational costs.
 The headquarters of HAO was moved to Boulder in 1947.
+Private philanthropy provided most of the budget until the Sputnik crisis in 1957, after which federal government funding greatly increased.

 Directors

 The founding director of the High Altitude Observatory was Walter Orr Roberts.
-The current director is Scott McIntosh.
+The current director is Holly R. Gilbert.

 A list of all HAO directors since the founding of the observatory is given below.